grafana/grafana/docs/sources/visualizations/text-panel.md

 ### HTML

 This setting renders the content as [sanitized](https://github.com/grafana/grafana/blob/code-in-text-panel/packages/grafana-data/src/text/sanitize.ts) HTML.
 If you require more direct control over the output, you can set the
 [disable_sanitize_html]({{< relref "../setup-grafana/configure-grafana/#disable_sanitize_html" >}}) flag which enables you to directly enter HTML.

 ### Code

-This option renders content inside a read-only code editor.
-The selected language will provide proper syntax highlighting
+This setting renders content inside a read-only code editor.
+Select an appropriate language to apply syntax highlighting to the embedded text.

-you want to use markdown or HTML to style your text, then enter content in the box below.
-Grafana includes a title and paragraph to help you get started, or you can paste content in from another editor.

 ## Variables